AaronWoodhouse/DiseasePrediction/README.md

 # About
-Disease prediction based on experienced symptoms
+Disease prediction based on experienced symptoms.

 Uses a very basic linear classifier to determine the likely disease

 Data used for this project can be found here: